saf-dmitry/taskpaper-mode/README.md

 ## Structure Editing

-Structure editing commands let you easily rearrange the order and hierarchy of items in the outline.
+Outlines allow a document to be organized in a hierarchical structure.
+The structure editing commands let you easily rearrange the order and hierarchy of items in the outline.

 Four main commands are provided for structure editing.
 The commands work on the current subtree (the current item plus all its children) and are assigned to the four arrow keys pressed with a modifier (META by default) in the following way.